 Conclusions

 PTSD and NCD often co-occur and having one increases the risk of developing the other.
-The two conditions also share several risk factors including mTBI and SUD.
+The 2 conditions also share several risk factors including mTBI and SUD.
 While research has identified a connection between PTSD and NCD, the direction and specific nature of the relationship between them has not been established.
 For more information about assessment and treatment considerations, see Assessment and Treatment for PTSD with Co-occurring Neurocognitive Disorder (NCD).

 Back to Top